ElviraMemeti/WebProgrammingProject/README.md

 ###  Use Case Diagram
-    -The system has 4 types of actors: Student, mentor, and Administrative Person (AP), Faculty Admin. <br>
+    -The system has 4 types of actors: Student, mentor, and Administrative Person (AP), Faculty Admin.
-    -The student can register themselves or an AP can add a student to the system.<br>
+    -The student can register themselves or an AP can add a student to the system.
-    -During registration, certain fields will only be visible to the AP.<br>
+    -During registration, certain fields will only be visible to the AP.
-    -The AP must login through the Login Form before they can access the PhD Program Screen, where they  can select to add, update, or view Mentors, Students, or Student Progress.<br>
+    -The AP must login through the Login Form before they can access the PhD Program Screen, where they  can select to add, update, or view Mentors, Students, or Student Progress.
-    -The List All Students Form allows the AP to search for a student by ID and add a new student.<br>
+    -The List All Students Form allows the AP to search for a student by ID and add a new student.
-    -The AP can also add Accredited Mentors, create Academic Titles, and add Accredited Study Programs.<br>
+    -The AP can also add Accredited Mentors, create Academic Titles, and add Accredited Study Programs.
-    -A student can login and view a list of available mentors for their study program.<br>
+    -A student can login and view a list of available mentors for their study program.
-    -The mentor can send a Draft Proposal to the Faculty Admin, who can approve and upload it to the system.<br>
+    -The mentor can send a Draft Proposal to the Faculty Admin, who can approve and upload it to the system.
-    -The mentor can also upload the student's First Presentation, which will notify the Coordinator of the PhD program.<br>
+    -The mentor can also upload the student's First Presentation, which will notify the Coordinator of the PhD program.
-    -The mentor can then decide on the approval of the doctoral thesis topic and upload the documents.<br>
+    -The mentor can then decide on the approval of the doctoral thesis topic and upload the documents.

 ![](useCase.png)